 And then the best kind of truth-telling realization.
-What kind of role model am I if I say what I mean, only when it feels safe?
+What kind of role model am I if I advocate for ditching the diaper genie, only when it feels safe?
 I had to address the scene.

 I confronted Mr. Passive Aggressive.
 I shared my concern about the tenor of his emails, the endless digging for problems, the data sent over my head without a chance to review… Calmly, carefully, but truthfully.
 And held my breath.
 My truth.

 We connected and he responded.
 Of course, he didn’t MEAN to come across that way, after all, he’s just trying to help.
 We’re all in this together.
 His truth.

 There was my window: “I would LOVE your help…THIS is what would be most helpful”.
 We spent over an hour discussing our common concerns and joint goals.
 We got specific on what matters most and how we could help one another.
 Our truth.

 Then he shared with surprising candor, “But I have to say.
 I can’t change the way I communicate.
 My emails are not intended to be aggressive, I just get really fired up.
 This is how I communicate with everyone.”
 His truth.

 I responded, “Thank you for letting me know so I’ll be prepared.
 Here’s what I can assure you, I will never send you an email with that tone.”
 My truth.

 You guessed it.
 The tone has improved.
 All the other support we discussed is playing out.
 The business is better off.
 We’re both in a better place.